 We begin by distinguishing public information from company information.
 There are no mandatory controls on reading public information.
 Reading company information on the other hand is subjected to mandatory controls, which we will discuss in a moment.
-The policy for writing public or company information is derived from its consequence on providing possible indirect read access contrary to the mandatory read controls.
+The policy for writing public or company information is indirectly determined by its impact on providing indirect read access contrary to the mandatory read controls.
 It is in this respect that users and subjects must be treated differently.
 We will consider mandatory controls on writing information following our discussion of the read controls.

-The motivation for recognizing public information is that a computer system used for consulting services will inevitably have large public databases for use by consultants.
+The motivation for recognizing public information is that a computer system used for financial analysis will inevitably have large public databases of financial information for use by consultants.
 Moreover, public information allows for desirable features such as public bulletin boards and electronic mail which users expect to be available in any modern computer system.
 Public information can be read by all users, principals and subjects in the system (restricted only by discretionary controls which, as we have said, we are ignoring in this paper).